leabrd/spiralgorithm/README.md

 # spiralgorithm

-Repository containing the code that was used to perform the environmental life cycle assessment of the SpiralG biorefinery.
+Repository containing the code that was used to perform the environmental Life Cycle Assessment (LCA) of the SpiralG biorefinery.